MicrosoftDocs/power-platform/power-virtual-agents/configure-web-security.md

 If you're creating a service-to-service app, specifying the secret in the authorization header requests may be the simplest approach.

 If you're writing an app where the client runs in a web browser or mobile app, or otherwise the code might be visible to customers, you must exchange your secret for a token.
 If you don't use a token, your secret can be compromised.
-Specify the secret in the authorization header in the request to acquire a token.
+When you're making the request to acquire the token in your service, specify the secret in the authorization header.

 Tokens only work for a single conversation and will expire unless refreshed.